sahalea/hello-react/README.md

 ## React With Redux Boilerplate

-This repository will help tp start ReactJS app with the help of redux state managment.
+This repository will help to updated start ReactJS app with the help of redux state managment.

 ### Features